EL-BID/IDB-IDB-Invest-Coronavirus-Impact-Dashboard/README.md

 * The structure of this repository was adapted from [*Fast Project Templates*](https://github.com/JoaoCarabetta/project-templates)

 ### About
-This repository reflects the code being used in the most current version of the dashboard
+This repository reflects the code being used in the most current version of the dashboard at the *Traffic Congestion* tab.